ausward/ausward/README.md

 # Hello, I'm [Austin Ward](https://austinward.dev)

 ## About Me
-I am recent B.S. in SE grad from Idaho State University.
+I am a recent B.S. in SE grad from Idaho State University.
 I am passionate about coding, problem-solving, and continuously learning new technologies.

 ## Education
 I am currently majoring in Software Engineering at Idaho State University.
 Some of my favorite courses include: